Core Requirements

 Inasmuch as the Core provides the common intellectual foundation for upper division work at Southern Virginia University, we encourage students to engage fully in the Core early in their Southern Virginia experience.
 The following standards help to promote adequate progress through the Core.

-By the end of the first year: Students must complete the freshman writing requirement (WRI 120 College Composition) and the leadership and service requirement (SER 103 Becoming a Leader-Servant).
+By the end of the first year: Students must complete the freshman writing requirement (WRI 120 College Composition) and the leadership and service requirement (SVU 101 Becoming a Knight).
 Students should also make significant progress through the Core requirements needed by the end of the second year (see below).
 It is recommended that first-year students take one or two civilization courses each semester, take one physical activity course, and complete at least one of their natural sciences requirements.

-By the end of the second year: Students must complete the civilization requirement (5 courses), the mathematics requirement (1 course), the natural sciences requirements (2 courses, including a lab), two physical activity courses, and the equivalent of one year of foreign language (2 courses).
+By the end of the second year: Students must complete the civilization requirement (5 courses), the mathematics requirement (1 course), the natural sciences requirements (2 courses, including a lab), two physical activity courses, and one foreign language or HUM 235R course.

-Although earlier completion is recommended, the social sciences elective, the fine arts elective, the second year of foreign language, and any remaining physical activity courses may be taken during the last two years.
-The senior seminar and the advanced writing paper are completed during the senior year.
+Although earlier completion is recommended, the social sciences elective, the fine arts elective, the second foreign language or HUM 235R course, and any remaining physical activity courses may be taken during the last two years.
+WRI 320 Advanced composition should be taken by the end of the third year.

 Religion